hhsieh/ulnet/README.md

 Generate an unlimited number of networks based on the application of the fundamental matrix of Markov Chain.

 ### Features of the product
-1. The application of the fundamental matrix of Markov Chain to generate networks by user-defined threshold distances or negative exponential functions of distances.
+1. The product applies the fundamental matrix of Markov Chain to generate networks by user-defined threshold distances or negative exponential functions of distances.

 2. Flexibaly applied to spatially-coordinated nodes (networks) within or with no spatial boundaries.